Rishu5kumar/Azure-Documentation/Day_25.md

 Docker is a platform for developing, shipping, and running applications inside containers.
 A container packages an application and its dependencies together, ensuring that it runs consistently across different environments.

 ### Docker and Kubernetes Relationship
 Docker is the container runtime used by Kubernetes.
-While Docker handles the creation and management of containers, Kubernetes orchestrates and manages these containers across a cluster of machines.
+While Docker handles the creation and management of containers, Kubernetes orchestrates(set-up) and manages these containers across a cluster of machines.

 ### Differences between Docker and Kubernetes
 - **Docker**: Focuses on containerizing applications.
 It creates and runs containers on a single node.